bergheil/ums/readme.md

 - Configuration of Sqlite database
-  Edit the file **.env** and write the path of the file in **DB_DATABASE** variable
+  Edit the file **.env** and write the path of the file in **DB_DATABASE** variable Edit the file **.env.testing** and define connection in config/database.php

 - Create database tables
   You must edit the file in database/migrations to change the columns of the default users table and adding some users as default.